panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ### 2.1 Extracting the promise fulfill value

-Now you can ask me a reasonable question: how can I access the value from a promise?
+How can you extract the value of a promise?
 The promise object allows extracting the fulfill value (aka the result of a successfully completed async operation) using a special method:

 ```javascript
 promise